NathanKr/core-web-vitals-cls-playground/README.md

 <h3>Production</h3>

-push and take the <a href='https://core-web-vitals-cls-playground.vercel.app'>vercel url</a> and put in <a href='https://pagespeed.web.dev/'>page speed insight</a> per page and check for CLS --> should be 0 and LCP which is ~ 1 sec for the next.js Image solution and ~ 2 sec for the img html element
+push and take the <a href='https://core-web-vitals-cls-playground.vercel.app'>vercel url</a> and put in <a href='https://pagespeed.web.dev/'>page speed insight</a> per page and check for CLS --> should be 0 and LCP which is ~ 2 sec for the next.js Image solution and img html element

 <h2>Leading questions</h2>
 So here are few questions that answers can shed light on this metric